sirsir23333/user_manange_system-Django/README.md

 To summarize, the subtask A is done by 1,2,3,4.
 Subtask B, C is done by 5.
 Subtask D is done by 7.

-More explanation about the code have been written as comments next to the code.
+More explanation about the code have been written as comments in the code.

 Thank you so much.

-Zhang siwei.
+Contact Info :
+  Email: a269570234@gmail.com
+  Telegram: sirsir233